Little Don River: Course

 The Little Don rises as a large number of streams flowing northwards from Howden Edge, close to the 1640 ft contour, on Rushbed Moor and Harden Moor, which unite and then flow eastwards.
 It is soon joined by Loftwshaw Brook, which similarly starts as a number of streams on Rushbed Moor, but slightly further to the west, and follows a more northerly route before joining the Little Don.
 It is joined by Mickleden Beck and Haslingshaw, both of which flow northwards and join the right bank.
 Long Moor Beck flows eastwards and joins as the Little Don enters Swinden Plantation, and the moorland scenery gives way to woodland.
 The river loops to the north, where it is joined by Great Grain, and passes over a weir to enter Langsett Reservoir.

-The reservoir was built as a join venture by the corporations of Sheffield, Doncaster, Rotherham and Barnsley.
+The reservoir was built as a joint venture by the corporations of Sheffield, Doncaster, Rotherham and Barnsley.
 Sheffield Corporation bought the site in 1898 (or 1889 - sources vary) from the Pilkington family, and also purchased a number of local farms which were then abandoned, in order to prevent contamination of the water supply.
 Work started on constructing the dam, and the dams of Midhope and Underbank Reservoirs, further downstream, simultaneously, and Langsett Reservoir was completed in 1904.
 It was officially opened on 17 October, and held the largest volume of water of the dams constructed in the Sheffield area.
 Transport of materials for the construction was aided by the Sheffield Corporation Railway, which ran along the north bank of the river from Stocksbridge.
 The dam crossed the valley at the eastern end of the reservoir, and Midhope Cliff Lane ran along the top of it.
 A treatment works and filters were constructed below the dam, and a spillway to maintain flow in the river ran from the northern edge of the dam.
 Ownership of the reservoir passed to the Yorkshire Water Authority in 1974, and following the passing of the Water Act 1989 and the privatisation of the water companies, it has been owned by Yorkshire Water.
 The reservoir covers 124 acre, the earth embankment that forms the dam is 1037 ft long and a maximum of 115 ft high, and it impounds over 1400 e6impgal of water.
 A new treatment works to replace those at Langsett and Midhope was constructed between 1983 and 1985, and can treat 60 Megalitres of water per day.
 It supplies drinking water to south-west Barnsley and north-west Sheffield.